 – nervous conditions.

-Please do not underestimate the physical effects of massage!
+Please do not underestimate the physical effects of bodywork!
 It is vital that I have been informed of any conditions of concern prior to the massage.
 In some cases a partial or modified treatment may be used.
 Please ALWAYS inform me if you suspect your horse has any of these conditions!
 In some cases I may refuse to massage these horses until veterinary permission is granted.

 On the day

-Before the massage
+Before the session

 Please ensure

-– the horse has had no drugs or medication (including worming pastes, bute, antibiotics etc.) in the 72 hours prior to treatment
+– the horse has had no drugs or medication (including worming pastes, bute, antibiotics etc.) in the 72 hours prior to treatment – if this is not possible please inform me in advance

-– the location is safe and non slippery.
+– the location is safe and non slippery

 – Questions are encouraged throughout the treatment, and in some cases I try to get the client to feel what I’m feeling.
 If you haven’t learnt something by the time I’ve left, I haven’t done my job!

-After the massage
+After the session

 – Please DO NOT administer worming pastes, drugs or medications in the 12 hours following a massage.